-- (a) The return on debt observation for each Financial Year will be calculated by automatic application of the following formula.
+- (a) The setThe return on debt observation for each Financial Year will be calculated by automatic application of Independent Data Sources with relevant the following formula.
 This requires three stages: - (i) the adjusted RBA estimate - (ii) the adjusted BVAL estimate - (iii) the final estimate-where the AER combines its implementations of the RBA estimate and the BVAL estimate. - (b) These formula steps relate to the approach specified in the AER's Final Decision .

-In the event that data availability changes during the access arrangement period, the formulas below will change to reflect the contingencies set out in section 5.4.
+In the event that data availableavailability changes during the access arrangement period, the formulas below will change to reflect the contingencies set out in section 5.4.